gjberger/cs107e_project/proposal.md

 Include stretch goals and/or fallback position to indicate how you might fine-tune the project scope if needed.

+We want to make an interactive subway surfers type game.
+The user will stand on

 ## Resources, budget
 Itemize components/materials you will need and plan for acquiring them.
 We can reimburse cost of parts up to $20 per person.